ckswilliams/modOpenREM/docs/celery-windows.rst

 Figure 3 shows the times when the task will be triggered.
 In the example celery is started at system start up, and restarted multiple times each day to ensure that it is running before any PACS queries.
+Your requirements may be more straightforward than this example.

 .. figure:: img/030_taskPropertiesTriggers.png
    :figwidth: 100%